MEET KELLY WRIGHT - MS FIGHTER

 Although it has been three years since Kelly took on the Great Wall of China, she is still connected to the friends she made on the Great Wall.
 There were tough days and emotional days, but the group of strangers became close friends quickly, cheering for each other as they pushed their limits.

-As you embark on this adventure, Kelly would like you to know that it will change your life, your mindset and what you thought was possible.
+As you consider embarking on an MS Challenge Adventure, Kelly would like you to know that it will change your life, your mindset and what you thought was possible.
 It will be emotional; you will make friends for life and will not stop smiling at your achievement.

 “It’s going to be tough challenging and exciting, and I know you are going to smash it!!!”